kuchtadaniel/.NET_C-sharp/MartinMarietta_questions.md

-Certainly, here are rephrased versions of the questions and your response:

 Are there any areas within the team's expertise that I can contribute to or bridge knowledge gaps?
 Could you provide insights into the frequency and volume of ticket triaging?